AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/blockers-launching-on-magento-commerce-cloud.md

 title: Blockers launching on Adobe Commerce on cloud infrastructure
 description: This article provides a fix for blockers to launching on Adobe Commerce on cloud infrastructure including issues related to Fastly config, SSL certificates, 301 redirects, and static asset performance.
 exl-id: 3b2c331f-5d90-4051-ada1-4934538fce79
-feature: "Cache, Cloud, Marketing Tools"
+feature: Cache, Cloud, Marketing Tools
 ---
 # Blockers launching on Adobe Commerce on cloud infrastructure